SowpatiLab/ATaRVa/README.md

   --contigs CONTIGS [CONTIGS ...]
                         contigs to get genotyped [chr1 chr12 chr22 ..].
 If not mentioned every contigs in the region file will be genotyped.
-  --min-reads <INT>     minimum read coverage after quality cutoff at a locus to be genotyped. [default: 10] --max-reads <INT>     maximum read coverage at a locus to be genotyped. [default: 300] --snp-dist <INT>      maximum distance of the SNP from repeat region to be considered for phasing. [default: 5000] --snp-count <INT>     number of SNPs to be considered for phasing (minimum value = 1). [default: 3] --snp-qual <INT>      minimum basecall quality at the SNP position to be considered for phasing. [default: 13]
+  --min-reads <INT>     minimum read coverage after quality cutoff at a locus to be genotyped. [default: 10] --max-reads <INT>     maximum number of reads to be used for genotyping a locus. [default: 100] --snp-dist <INT>      maximum distance of the SNP from repeat region to be considered for phasing. [default: 5000] --snp-count <INT>     number of SNPs to be considered for phasing (minimum value = 1). [default: 3] --snp-qual <INT>      minimum basecall quality at the SNP position to be considered for phasing. [default: 13]